bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

 ## PART 2: save as Generic Enrichment Map output (BE)

 Now we have to generate an output from the enrichment analysis and save it in appropriate format for EnrichmentMap.
-Please, change the output type to *Generic Enrichment Map (TAB)*.

-Run it using options used in PART 1.
-Download data in Generic EnrichmentMap (GEM) format and save it on your computer.
+Scroll down, select the tab for *Detailed results*, and export the data in Generic EnrichmentMap (GEM) format and save it on your computer.
 We will need this file to create an enrichment map.

 ## PART 3: save as Generic Enrichment Map output (NE)